bitcriminals/bitcriminals.github.io/writeups/_tryhackme/vulnet-dotjar.md

 ![](/images/dotjar4.png)

-I tried to login to the /manager/ directory but it asked for username and password.I was able to login to /host-manager/ but it was of no help.

 After searching a bit,I finally found a help from my bestie-Google.I found a article about a exploit named **Ghostcat** CVE-2020-1938.